 This theory attempts to solve in some way the previous two problems, as it proposes a time of expansion of the Universe, at a much higher speed than the speed of light.
-Although with the detections of gravitational waves there seems to be a new perspective of the speed of expansion and age of the universe.
+Although with the detections of gravitational waves there seems to be a new perspective on the rate of expansion and age of the universe.

-Here, another pronounced problem of Modern Physics arises, due to its insistence on including generally accepted and at the same time incompatible theories.
+Here, another problem of Modern Physics arises, due to its insistence on including generally accepted and incompatible theories at the same time.
 There is probably some sort of quantum logic at play.

 However, it is also true that their incompatibility is generally accepted; therefore, one of them must be incorrect.
 Some people say that all proven theories can improve, but that it does not mean they are wrong.
 Quantum ingenuity!

 Every year, there are attempts of new experiments to prove the Theory of Relativity again.
 Alternatively, they could be to improve it!

 Concepts such as space and time are created or altered but cannot be proven.
 What’s more, Einstein’s Theory of Relativity does not demonstrate the relativity of space or time; it merely incorporates it as an axiom.
 Why do they always seem to insist on not making things clear?